MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 Now you can add NFS repositories to your content scan jobs, in addition to SMB file shares and SharePoint repositories.

+To support scans on NFS shares, services for NFS must be deployed on the scanner machine:

+1. On your machine, navigate to the **Windows Features (Turn Windows features on or off)** settings dialog.

+1. Select the following items:

+    - **Services for NFS**
+        - **Administrative Tools**
+        - **Client for NFS**.

 For more information, see [Create a content scan job](../deploy-aip-scanner-configure-install.md#create-a-content-scan-job).

 ### Added support for sensitive information types